 Benefits of Synthetic Monitoring

-Let’s explore a few benefits of Synthetic Monitoring.
+Let’s explore a few benefits of using synthetic monitoring.

 One of the primary benefits of synthetic monitoring is improved application performance and user experience.
 It helps organizations address performance issues proactively, identifying and resolving them before they impact real users.